isomerpages/moe-standrewssec/_co-curricular-activities/Performing Arts/Drama.md

 with like-minded performers.</p>
 <p>Through these experiences and accomplishments, we strive to continually
 refine our craft and reach new heights.
-Join us as we bring our passion for drama to life on stage, and continue our journey of perseverance and perfection in every performance we create!</p>
+Join us as we bring our passion for drama to life on stage and continue our journey of perseverance and perfection in every performance we create!</p>
 <h3>CCA Schedule</h3>
 <p>Training&nbsp;Day(s): &nbsp; Monday and Thursday</p>